OPCFoundation/UA-IIoT-StarterKit/docs/models/README.md

 ﻿## OPC UA IoT Starter Kit – Information Models
 ### Overview
-This page describes the information models exposed by the publisher.
+This page describes the information models exposed by the publisher and the OPC Server which is part of the publisher.

-Information models are the most important feature of OPC UA PubSub because they provide a standard way
+Information models are the most important feature of OPC UA PubSub because they provide a standard way describe information.
+This allows subscribers to easily integrate information from different publishers.
+It is particularily helpful when pushing data to cloud based analytics applications.

 ### VendorNameplate
 The VendorNameplate provides informance about the device or application which is the source of data.